Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 283 trips per day across all routes, which equates to about 165 weekly trips per individual stop.
+The accessibility of transport in the area is rated as good, with residents located an average of 335 meters from their nearest transport stop.
+On average, there are 283 trips per day across all routes, which equates to approximately 165 weekly trips per individual stop.

 Frequently Asked Questions - Transport